 Generalizability of the findings is uncertain beyond the predominantly White study population.

 The study received no commercial funding.

-This is a summary of a preprint research study, "Effects of Initiating Insulin Pump Therapy in the Real World: A Quasi-Experimental, Register-Based Study of Adults with Type 1 Diabetes," written by researchers primarily at the Steno Diabetes Center in Copenhagen and at the Danish Center for Health Economics in Odense, Denmark on Preprints with The Lancet, provided to you by Medscape.
+This is a summary of a preprint research study, "Associations of glycosylated hemoglobin, pre-diabetes, and diabetes with incident lung cancer: A large prospective cohort study," by researchers at several different centers in China and the United States on Preprints with The Lancet and provided to you by Medscape.
 This study has not yet been peer reviewed.
-The full text of the study can be found on papers.ssrn.com.
+The full text of the study can be found here.